melnikov-s/codex-sdk/codex-sdk/README.md

 We welcome contributions!
 The multi-workflow system is designed to be extensible - add your own workflow types, UI components, and tools.

 ---

-**⭐ Star this repository if you find Codex SDK useful!**

-_Build the next generation of AI-powered terminal applications with seamless multi-workflow management._